 Cannot Receive VA Disability Pay and Military Pay at Same Time

-Finally, military members who have a VA service-connected disability rating are unable to receive both their military pay and VA disability compensation for the same period of time.
+Finally, military members who have a VA service-connected disability rating are unable to receive both their military pay and VA disability compensation for the same period.
 Servicemembers cannot apply for a VA service-connected disability rating while they are still serving in the military.
-However, it is possible to receive a disability rating and serve again at a later date.
-This normally occurs for prior service members who go back on duty, or with members of the Guard or Reserves.
+However, it is possible to receive a disability rating and serve again later.
+This normally occurs for prior service members who go back on duty or with members of the Guard or Reserves.

 Here is an article about joining the Guard or Reserves with a VA disability rating.
-In general, you can expect to need medical waivers to join the military, and you will have to make a decision regarding your pay.
+In general, you can expect to need medical waivers to join the military, and you will have to decide your pay.

-Military members who have a disability rating and are serving on active duty, or are otherwise activated are required to waive their VA pay while they are serving on active duty.
-Members of the Guard or Reserves are required to choose which pay they wish to waive.
-At the end of the year they will receive a form from the VA in which the member must elect which pay they wish to keep and which pay they wish to waive.
+Military members who have a disability rating and are serving on active duty or are otherwise activated are required to waive their VA pay while they are serving on active duty.
+Members of the Guard or Reserves must choose which pay they wish to waive.
+At the end of the year, they will receive a form from the VA in which the member must elect which pay they wish to keep and which pay they wish to waive.

-If the member chooses to waive their military pay they will be required to pay back everything they earned while they also received VA disability compensation.
+If the member chooses to waive their military pay, they will be required to pay back everything they earned while receiving VA disability compensation.
 However, most military members earn more through their military pay and choose to waive their VA disability compensation.
-In this case, the member elects to waive their VA pay and the VA will withhold their payments for the corresponding number of days in the following year.
+In this case, the member elects to waive their VA pay, and the VA will withhold their payments for the corresponding number of days in the following year.

 VA Disability Pay Offset